-This year, for my short stories and poetry, I’m going to try to actively submit at least 6 short stories to at least 3 markets each markets.
-Plus?
-At least the first round of the submissions needs to be by March (for the stories that are already prepped).
-And query my YA fantasy 3 times a month, unless revising.
+This year, for my short stories and poetry, I’m going to try to actively submit my polished short stories to 3 markets each quarter.

 Plus?
-I haven’t missed a week on my blog since February of 2016 (although, I have done reruns) nor a vlog-post since I started vlogging on June 27, 2017.
-Since we all know how much I hate ending a streak, I’m going to keep at it.
-You’ll be seeing my a new blog/vlog every Thursday with writing tips or writerly musings.
+I haven’t missed a week on my blog since February of 2016 (although, I have done reruns) nor a vlog since I started vlogging on June 27, 2017.
+Here’s another streak to keep up.
+You’ll be seeing a new blog/vlog every Thursday with writing tips or writerly musings.

-I’ve also started a podcast and weekly live-stream.
+With the podcast and weekly Livestream.
 I plan on taking a week or so off between seasons, and no more than one live-stream off a quarter (unless double-booked with a convention).

-My goals here are: to panel at 3+ conventions, attend 6+ open mic nights, 4+ monthly writer meetings, and 3 NaNoWriMo events (kickoff, 1 write in, and the all-nighter till 11pm).
+Last year’s goals worked out nicely, so I’m going to try for that again: panel at 3+ conventions, attend 6+ open mic nights, 6+ monthly writer meetings, and 3 NaNoWriMo events (kickoff, 1 write in, and the all-nighter till 11pm (if possible)).
 Plus?
-Staff Balticon and maybe another virtual con..
+Staff Balticon.

-Ravencon pushed out my panelists dates from last year to this, I’m staff and panelist for Balticon again (May), and — if everything works out — WorldCon (August) in Washington DC.
-My panels were well received last year, and I’m pretty sure I’ll be accepted back.
-(All of my panels were topics from this blog that I feel I can talk competently on, where my unpublished perspective won’t be a detriment to my authority on the subject).
+Ravencon (April) pushed out my panelist dates from 2020, to 2021, to this year (fingers crossed), I’m hoping to be a panelist for Balticon again (May), and I’ll likely do Imaginarium (July) again.
+Not sure about WorldCon in Chicago.
+My panels were well received last year, and I’m hopeful that I’ll be accepted back.
+(All of my panels were topics from this blog that I feel I can talk competently on, where my mostly-unpublished perspective won’t be a detriment to my authority on the subject).